dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

       --from-literal=postgre_url=jdbc:postgresql://127.0.0.1:5432/keycloak
       ```

-## Dirigible deploy
+## Dirigible Deployment

-  * When you run this Dirigible helm chart with this sets.
-This will create `volume`, enable `https`, install `Keycloak`, create `Istio gateway and virtualservice`, enable usages for `GCP Cloud SQL`.
-We don't need to create service account for Dirigible annd Keycloak, because is created in previous steps.
-We need to provide `gke.projectId`, `gke.region`, `ingress.host`.
+  * When you run this Dirigible helm chart with these sets, it will create `volume`, enable `https`, install `Keycloak`, create `Istio gateway and virtualservice`, enable usages for `GCP Cloud SQL`.
+You don't need to create a service account for Dirigible annd Keycloak, because it was already created in the previous steps.
+You need to provide `gke.projectId`, `gke.region`, `ingress.host`.

 ```
 helm upgrade --install dirigible dirigible/dirigible -n dirigible-demo \